ustaxcourt/case-management-rfq/README.md

 # Case Management RFQ

-Developing an RFQ to procure a new case management system for the United States Tax Court.
+An RFQ to procure a new case management system for the [United States Tax Court](https://www.ustaxcourt.gov/).

 ## Introduction